Team-Failure/TF-OS/README.md

 Our CFW (Pack) is verry complete with some of homebrews.

+There is a folder called "_.apps" on the archive, it is the tinfoil nsp file in this, it is a folder you can use to drop nsp or xci file to install it with Awoo installer, dbi installer or tinfoil applet mode.

 # Homebrews
 This is the list of homebrews on our cfw: aio switch updater,